rtavenar/blog/dtw.md

 ## Algorithmic Solution

-Though the optimization problem in Equation [@eq:dtw] is minimization over a finite set, the number of admissible paths (coined
-[Delannoy number](https://en.wikipedia.org/wiki/Delannoy_number)) becomes very large even for moderate time series lengths.
+Though the optimization problem in {@eq:dtw} is minimization over a finite set, the number of admissible paths (coined [Delannoy number](https://en.wikipedia.org/wiki/Delannoy_number)) becomes very large even for moderate time series lengths.
 Assuming $m$ and $n$ are the same order, there exists $O\left(\frac{(3 + 2\sqrt{2})^n}{\sqrt{n}}\right)$ different paths in
 $\mathcal{A}(x, x^\prime)$, which makes it intractable to actually list all paths sequentially in order to compute the minimum.